Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence

 \section{Embodied Intelligence}

-The foundational synergy between embodied intelligence and wireless communication is forged within the operational core of the agent itself. embodied intelligence operates through the tight PCE loop, characterized by its rapid, iterative cycling and the causal dependency between its stages, as illustrated in Fig.~\ref{fig.2}.
+The foundational synergy between embodied intelligence and wireless communication is forged within the operational core of the agent itself.
+Embodied intelligence operates through the tight PCE loop, where perception, cognition, and execution overlap in a pipelined fashion with continuous cross-stage feedback, as illustrated in Fig.~\ref{fig.2}.
 This entire process is not self-contained but represents a continuous, dynamic interface with the ambient wireless communication system \cite{embodied_intelligence}.
 Through this interface, the physical actions of the agent and the digital state of the network become deeply interdependent.
-This interdependence gives rise to a fundamental duality, which is revealed in each stage of the loop by imposing extreme demands on network performance while simultaneously unlocking transformative opportunities for network optimization.
-Understanding this inherent duality is critically important for the next generation of truly intelligent cyber-physical systems.
+This interdependence gives rise to a fundamental duality, which is revealed in each stage of the loop by imposing extreme demands on network performance while unlocking transformative opportunities for network optimization.